-The day-to-day life of a solicitor employed by a firm often involves long working days, sometimes difficult commutes with high levels of stress and office politics.
-The amount of control a solicitor has over their workload can be relatively limited.
-One option that many solicitors are now choosing to consider is becoming a sole practitioner.
+The day-to-day life of a solicitor often involves long working days, sometimes difficult commutes and high levels of stress and office politics.
+The amount of control a solicitor has over their workload can often be relatively limited.
+Many solicitors are now considering life as a sole practitioner.
 This will not suit everyone but with careful planning and consideration it can be a career path that is very rewarding and satisfying.

 What is involved in being a sole practitioner

 Working as a sole practitioner can give you the freedom to focus on the work that you are interested in with a varied client base and working hours that suit.
 However, working on your own does have its issues that need to be taken into consideration.
-There can be a regulatory burden on sole practitioners, and such requirements can significantly eat into your time that could be spent elsewhere, e.g. on billable hours.
-Not only can this cost you money, but you can end up spending even more if you decide to hire someone else to take care of your administrative and regulatory obligations.
 Any marketing and business development is completely down to you and ensuring you have a strong reputation that attracts clients is a major job in itself.
 You may need to find business premises and fund and manage the administration of your practice yourself.
 You also need to ensure you have professional indemnity insurance and are accepted on lenders’ panels.

 How Scott-Moncrieff can help